Majklzbastlirny/Ethernet_Tester_Pi-Pico/README.md

 # Ethernet_Tester_Pi-Pico
 Ethernet tester with raspberry pi pico.

+IMPORTANT UPDATE!!
+DUE TO PURE LAZINESS OF MY COLLEAGUE THE ANALOG VERSION PROBABLY WILL NOT RECEIVE UPDATE.
+I now have to work on digital version.
+HATE HIM.
+YOU know who you are.
+Lazy bastart.

 Code is INCREDIBLY inefficient, because I'm python beginner.

 Using Pi Pico, Custom ethernet shield and LCD 16x2 display with I2C pins.